EamonnOCearnaigh/NeuralNetworks/README.md

 # NeuralNetworks
-University Project: Programming &amp; Mathematics for AI (Tasks 3 and 4 of 4)
+Team Project: Programming &amp; Mathematics for AI (Tasks 3 and 4 of 4)

 Team: